codinghare5/astro-static-site/src/pages/posts/leave-autistic-people-as-they-are.md

 this.

 We are always open to sensible and respectful debate, therefore if you would like to get in touch, please do so.
-We can be contacted on 07717 404846 or at <info@aspiedent.com>